Sunday 18 November 2018, Addis Ababa

 Day 3 (Tuesday), EXTENDED EASY RUN: Still acclimatising, this is a chance for a further run of up to 45 mins at a comfortable pace at Jan Meda cross-country field.
 Visit the National Museum and discover Lucy (Dinqnesh), one of the oldest known hominid remains in the world, homo afarensis.

 Day 4 (Wednesday) STEADY RUN: A first chance to stretch the distance further, running at the legendary 3200m Entoto Hills – Haile Gebrselassie’s favourite training ground.
-After a thorough warm up, 40-minute steady or tempo run.
+After a thorough warm up, test yourself with a 40-minute steady or tempo run.
 The vistas are accordingly breathtaking.
 After the run, visit Entoto Maryam Orthodox church, the original site of Menelik and Taitu’s encampment before Addis Ababa was established in the mid-nineteenth century.
-Also on display here are numerous Olympic medals donated by athletes over the years.
+Also on display here are some Olympic medals donated by athletes over the years.
+We’ll also put on a screening of the Town of Runners documentary, set in the famous town of Bekoji (Oromia Region).

 Day 7 (Saturday) REST: Rest before the 10k tomorrow!
 We will take you through a thorough review of the run course.
-In the afternoon, visit Shiro Meda fabric market and Merkato, one of Africa’s largest markets.
-We’ll also put on a screening of the Town of Runners documentary, set in the famous town of Bekoji (Oromia Region).
+In the afternoon, visit Shiro Meda fabric market and Merkato, one of Africa’s largest markets, and attend the Great Ethiopian Run pasta party, including meeting Haile Gebrselassie.

 Day 8 (Sunday), THE GREAT ETHIOPIAN RUN: Africa’s largest fun run sets off at 9am from Meskel Square at the city’s very heart.
-You’ll have your own T-shirt and join 40,000+ others jogging, singing and dancing around the streets of the city, many in fancy dress.
+You’ll have your own T-shirt and race number, joining 40,000+ others jogging, singing and dancing around the streets of the city, many in fancy dress.
 Our group has priority entry in the front wave, with the élites, setting off just ahead.
 After finishing, collecting your medal and soaking up the joyful atmosphere, we return to the accommodation for a shower, lunch and relaxation – including with the Hash House Harriers sporting-social club, if this takes your fancy.